telus/tds-core/docs/src/html/2-Use-TDS/1-getting-started.md

 ---

 TDS uses <a href="http://semver.org/" target="blank">semantic versioning</a> to number its releases.
-A number like `!!THORIUM_VERSION!!` has three parts from left to right:
+A number like `!!TDS_VERSION!!` has three parts from left to right:

 1. The **MAJOR** version - increments when backwards-incompatible changes are released.
 2. The **MINOR** version - increments when backwards-compatible changes are released.